mbuskin/aws-sms-gateway/README.md

 The HTTP-API is used for one-way messaging only.

+## API URL

+The API URL generated is available on the output tab from within the AWS CloudFormation console.

 ## Sending an SMS

-The API URL is provided by the CloudFormation script on the output tab
+When sending a requests to the SMS API URL the below HTTP parameters are required in order for the message to be processed successfully.

-## HTTP Parameters
+### HTTP Parameters

 | Parameter        | Description           | Mandatory  |
 | ------------- |:-------------| -----:|